Skip to main content

 Profile

-I’m a human geographer interested in urban natural environments and what they have to do with sociality, alterity and politics in cities, primarily in the global South.
-Building on experience as a journalist reporting on urban development and culture in south India, my work has long been rooted in ethnographic engagement with the everyday life of cities.
+I’m a human geographer interested in the lives lived around waterways.
+Building on experience as a journalist reporting on urban development and culture in south India, my work in rooted in ethnographic engagement with the everyday life of cities and the politics of alterity it often points to.

 My PhD thesis (UCL, 2018) titled ‘Infrastructures with a pinch of salt: comparative technopolitics of desalination in Chennai, India and London, UK’ critically engages with the role of engineers, water managers and state actors in shaping urban waterscapes.